cutesthypnotist/VRC-Screenspace-Data-Example/README.md

 Emits multiple fields per vertex of a mesh to screen and then reads them back.
 Currently just reads back the position.
-Need to implement computation result.
+Need to implement CRT of computation result.

 ![img](./Images/1.png)